Glenridding: Community and culture

 Each year, on Easter Monday, a duck race is organised by the local mountain rescue team to raise funds.
 The village also has a rich sporting history, particularly in the traditional Lakeland sport of Fell Running and each September the Helvellyn Triathlon is held at Jenkins' Field by the shores of Ullswater, at one time considered the toughest triathlon in the UK.

 Amenities

 The village has accommodation including two youth hostels and camping sites.
 Glenridding House provides luxury bed and breakfast accommodation.
 There is also a tourist information centre, Ullswater Information Centre.

 Greenside Mine

 Above the village is the site of the former Greenside Mine, once the largest lead mine in the Lake District.
 Lead ore was discovered in the 18th century and the site was mined from the second half of the 18th century until the mine closed in 1962.
 Without the mine, the houses and economy of Glenridding and the surrounding area would not have existed.

 Ullswater Steamers

 Glenridding is home to the Ullswater 'Steamers', a leisure boat trip company which operates five vessels from the pier at Glenridding.
 The company was founded to provide a transport link for goods from Glenridding to Pooley Bridge and onwards to Penrith.

-Glenridding in popular culture

-The village and surrounding area was used to film the TV drama series The Lakes, and has also featured in a scene in Coronation Street.